-Delhi Cabinet approves bill to regulate fee in private schools; heavy penalty for violators
+Delhi Cabinet approves Bill to regulate fee in private schools; heavy penalty for violators

 Sood said that the Bill proposes formation of a three-tier committees at school, district and state levels.
 This will bring much-needed transparency and structure to the process of determining school fees and protect parents from unregulated hikes.

-The entire process will be time-bound, ensuring that parents are not left in limbo, he said.
+The entire process will be time-bound, ensuring that parents are not left in limbo.
+The law will come into force from the current academic session, he said.

+Any proposal for fee hike by the private school managements will be examined by committees at the school, district and state level.

 According to the education minister, at the first level, every school will constitute a school-level fee regulation committee.
 This committee will include the chairperson of the school management, the principal as member secretary, three teachers, and five parents, including members from SC/ST communities and at least two women.